Cairn Terrier dog breed

 About the Cairn Terrier

-The Cairn Terrier is a medium terrier dogs known for its outgoing nature and highly intelligent mind.
-Well-suited to apartment living, the Cairn Terrier is an excellent choice for first-time dog owners.
+The Cairn Terrier is a small terrier dog known for being deeply loving with its family and outgoing and sociable.
+With a highly intelligent mind, adaptable to most living situations, the Cairn Terrier is an excellent choice for first-time dog owners.
 Typically standing 9 to 10 inches tall at the shoulder and weighing 13 to 14 pounds, this breed has a life expectancy of 12 to 15 years, making it a long-lived companion for the right family.

 Originally classified within the Terrier Dogs group, the Cairn Terrier brings a distinct combination of traits that sets it apart.
 The Cairn Terrier is a high-energy breed that thrives with plenty of daily exercise and mental stimulation.
 Deeply affectionate, the Cairn Terrier loves being close to its people and forms strong bonds with every member of the household.